EU turns from China to India on free trade

 Previous EU-India talks stalled in 2013 due to disagreements on technical issues, such as tariffs, patents, and data security.

-But according to a draft summit statement seen by the Reuters news agency, the two sides plan to say: "We agreed to resume negotiations for a balanced, ambitious, comprehensive and mutually beneficial trade agreement".
+But according to a draft summit statement seen by the Reuters news agency, the two sides plan to say: "We agreed to resume negotiations for a balanced, ambitious, comprehensive, and mutually beneficial trade agreement".

-The statement did not mention China, but its wording on joint values sounded like an allusion to Chinese abuses, as well as to its irredentist territorial claims in the Pacific region.
+The statement did not mention China, but its wording on values sounded like an allusion to Chinese abuses, as well as to its expansionist territorial claims in the Pacific region.

 "Our partnership will promote a transparent, viable, inclusive, sustainable, comprehensive, and rules-based connectivity," the draft communique said.